Psychological First Aid – A form of non-therapeutic, non-interrogative ‘counselling’/support during traumatic experiences

 If they say it was more than 18 months or two years ago, then I feel safe to offer them counselling and psychotherapy.

-If they say ‘the trauma is ongoing’, or it happened less than 18 months ago, then I offer them Psychological First Aid, and I’m careful not the cause them to re-live any aspect of their current or recent trauma, because I believe that will have a negative effect at this early stage.
+If they say ‘the trauma is ongoing’, or it happened less than 18 months ago, then I offer them Psychological First Aid, and I’m careful not to cause them to re-live any aspect of their current or recent trauma, because I believe that will have a negative effect at this early stage.

 Here is an illustration of how I used this approach with a recent client who was diagnosed with a life-threatening illness; agree to painful, frightening surgery, and several post-surgical procedures which were also traumatizing.
 After our first meeting, I sent this email to that client: